 A New York Times article about Harvard Chan School research used the term “aerosols” in a confusing way.
 A commenter asked whether the terms “aerosols” and “small airborne particles” were interchangeable.
 We reached out to the original researcher, who provided clarification in response to the commenter.

+We closely follow the comment policy for Harvard University.
 When a commenter posts a dissenting opinion about our social media content, we do not delete, hide, or block that comment.

 But when a commenter uses foul language or hate speech, we hide or delete the comment, depending upon the capabilities of the specific social media platform.